nancyjlau/verifiers/docs/source/index.md

 - Define custom interaction protocols between models and environments
 - Build agents, multi-turn conversations, tool-augmented reasoning, and interactive games
 - Create reusable evaluation environments with multi-criteria reward functions
-- Train models with the included HF GRPO trainer or integrate with other RL frameworks
+- Train models with the included RL trainer (via `vf-rl`) or integrate with other RL frameworks

 Key features:
 - **First-class OpenAI-compatibility** for `ChatCompletions` and `Completions`